Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

 ## Create with defined styles

-You can define a style according to the UX, then you can use the this style to ceate a slider.
+You can define a style based on the user experience (UX) and then use the this style to ceate a slider.

-1. User define a custom style as the whole view.
+1. Define a custom style:

     ```cs
     internal class CustomSliderStyle : StyleBase